An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Century Communities Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how CCS stock compares to 2,000+ US-based stocks, and to peers in the Consumer Durables sector and Homebuilding industry.
+We show how CCS stock compares to 2,000+ US-based stocks, and to peers in the Construction sector and New Single-Family Housing Construction (except For-Sale Builders) industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.